 Do you LOVE How The Grinch Stole Christmas?
 Such a great story.
 I’ve always been obsessed with that book and it’s awesome characters.
 So lately, I’ve been inspired by some great string art and have been thinking about Christmas decorations.
 So I thought an idea might be to utilize fairy lights as string art to put a bright twist to the craft popularized in the 60’s.

-Also, if you haven’t seen them yet, I have a few other Christmas decor tutorials that you can check out here.
+Also, if you haven’t seen them yet, I even have another Grinch Christmas decor tutorial, using cement and resin, which you can check out here.

 What Not To Do:

 Don’t remove the printed paper from the plywood until you have strung the yarn.
 I removed it too soon and it took me twice as long.

 Some of the links on this page have been provided as a convenience for finding materials.
 The links may also be affiliate links, meaning if you purchase something, I receive a commission, at no extra cost to you.
 These fees help me with my costs to keep the blog running.
 I only recommend products I’ve used and loved, unless otherwise stated.
 Click here to read my full disclosure policy.

 Difficulty level- Easy